|Examination date||Part||Place||Application deadline|

-Please note that you have to submit all the required documents and paid the Eligibility fee before the deadline date.
-The further payment of the Examination fee may be possible after the deadline date within 2 weeks from the notification of your eligibility (sent by email).
+Please also ensure that you pay the registration fee before the deadline.
+Payment of the examination fee can be made after the deadline, within two weeks of notification of your eligibility (sent by e-mail).

 To apply for certification as a Fellow of the European Board of Surgery in Emergency Surgery (F.E.B.S./EmSurg) a candidate has to undergo a two-step quality validation process: Eligibility and Examination.